fishbrain/job-assignment-android-engineer/README.md

 - Filter by specific parameter - https://rutilus.fishbrain.com/catches/81?verbosity=3&q[species_id_eq]=258&q[s]=created_at%20desc
 - supported filters: sort `q[s]=created_at desc`, species `q[species_id_eq]=id`, weight `weight_lt`, `weight_gt`, and owner `owner_id_eq`.

-### Guidelines
+### Deliverables

-A base project is provided in this Git-repo as a starting point so you don't have to implement the networking part yourself.
-However, if you want to you can create a project from scratch.

-The design/structure of the application code should be **production ready** and **extensible**.
+- The design/structure of the application code should be **production ready** and **extensible**.
 Unit tests are optional but more than welcome.

-Feel free to use the API level that you feel more comfortable with and any library that helps.
+- Feel free to use the API level that you feel more comfortable with and any library that helps.
 Just be ready to explain the reasons behind your choices :)

-The application has to be runnable and working without major issues.
+- The application has to be runnable and working without major issues.

-Include a readme file explaining potential challenges you faced and issues you met during the assignment.
+- Include a *README* file that includes:
+  - challenges/issues you faced during the assignment

-Ask any questions related to the implementation by sending an email to dimitris@fishbrain.com or kien@fishbrain.com, but Stack Overflow and Google are your first stops for any obvious questions.
+  - ways you can improve the application, be it performance, structure and patterns.
+Let us know of your thought process

 ### Tips & Tricks
 Please use `q[s]=created_at desc` to get the latest catches.